 1. Cultivate the right skills

-In a report by MyCustomer, 32% of customer support representatives states that they lack sufficient knowledge to assist customers with their issues.
-This shocking revelation leaves a lot of questions about the competence of customer support personnel.
-Train your support representative on the best practices.
+In a report by MyCustomer, 32% of customer support representatives stated they lack sufficient knowledge to effectively assist customers.
+This shocking revelation raises serious questions about the competence of customer support personnel.

 2. Effective communication

 Great customer support relies on effective communication.